Jeffree Star Buys Young Texas Teacher’s Entire List Of School Supplies

 Jeffree Star is a self-made millionaire and has been vocal about how humbled he feels by his fame.
 The vlogger, who has over 15 million YouTube subscribers alone, recently attracted a crowd of thousands at the opening of a Morphe store at the King of Prussia Mall in Pennsylvania, where he was the guest of honor for the ribbon-cutting last weekend.

-After a mall appearance and meet and greet that rivaled a rock star’s, Star took to Twitter to remind fans to always follow their dreams.
+After a mall appearance and meet-and-greet that rivaled a rock star’s, Star took to Twitter to remind fans to always follow their dreams.

 “I was told I’d never be anything 10 years ago… That I should give up my dreams.
 I’m glad I never listened and followed my heart,” Star wrote.